GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.
+> ### Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.
 >
-> ~ *John von Neumann*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts